Substance Abuse and Addiction Treatment Resources in Huntsville

 Detoxing from drugs and alcohol is more than uncomfortable; it may be dangerous if you try to go it alone.
 Especially if you’ve been using alcohol or opiates heavily, you should have a medically supervised detox under the watchful eye of a trained staff.
 Detox centers typically offer services for anywhere from three to seven days, depending on the severity of the symptoms.
 Some residential programs have detox centers on their campuses, while you may find other detox centers inside of your local hospital.
 After detox, a patient typically goes to some kind of aftercare.
 As detox is usually indicative of a serious physical addiction to drugs or alcohol, inpatient treatment is a recommendation.
 However, many patients leave Huntsville alcohol detox and Huntsville drug detox centers to attend outpatient or 12-step meetings and still remain sober.

 There are several options for detox centers in Huntsville.
-You may want to try local detox centers or opt for a nationally known center such as The Recovery Village.
-A professionally supervised detox is imperative for getting drugs and alcohol out of your system while limiting the impact of side effects.
+You may want to try local detox centers or opt for a nationally known center.

 Recovery Meetings Near You